Get the Athlon Sports Newsletter

 The 49ers, on the other hand, have seven players with more than a decade’s worth of experience, but only three — defensive lineman Justin Smith, wide receiver Randy Moss, offensive lineman Jonathan Goodwin — of theirs are starters, although you could include kicker David Akers in this group if you wanted to.

 Even though Ravens starting quarterback Joe Flacco is by no means an “old” quarterback at 28, he’s still got three years on his counterpart, the 49ers’ Colin Kaepernick.
-Since the 2001 season, younger starting quarterbacks in the Super Bowl are 9-2 versus their older peers.
-The only two victories by the older signal caller during this span were courtesy of Peyton Manning (30 at the time) over Rex Grossman (26) in Super Bowl XLI and Aaron Rodgers (31) over Ben Roethlisberger (28) in Super Bowl XLV.
+Since the 2001 season, younger starting quarterbacks in the Super Bowl are 10-1 versus their older peers.
+The only victory by the older signal-caller during this span was courtesy of Peyton Manning (30 at the time) over Rex Grossman (26) in Super Bowl XLI.

 Despite that loss to the Rodgers and the Packers, Roethlisberger is still the youngest quarterback to win a Super Bowl when he helped his Steelers beat the Seahawks in Super Bowl XL at the ripe old age of 23.
 In fact, if Kaepernick can do the same for his 49ers against the Ravens he will join a pretty impressive club of Super Bowl-winning quarterbacks 25 and under.
 Besides Roethlisberger, this group includes Tom Brady (24 when he won his first), Joe Montana and Joe Namath (both 25).